kaneki839/Olympic-Screener/README.md

-# Olympic-Screener
+# Description
-simulator that allow you to analyze the information of vaulter.
+A simulator that allow you to analyze the information of the pole vaulter.